sergiogpajares/analysis/README.md

 # Dependencies
-Actually, Matplotlib and NumPy are required.
-Soon, SciPy will also be required.
+Actually, Matplotlib, NumPy and SciPy are required.